andgordio/mockupless/docs/Courses/InteractionBasics/Functions/parameters.md

 When the function is called, not `i` but **its value**, `2` for example, is passed into a function.
 The function gives the name `index` to this value.
 The name `index` is then used to pass `2` into `splice` method.

 This is an important feature even though its value is not too obvious in this simple example.
-In complex prototypes a function may be called from multiple places, each using different names to pass a value.
-The ability of functions to accept value and name it as you wish makes them a universal tool.
+In complex prototypes a function may be called from multiple places, each one using different names to pass a value.
+The ability of functions to accept a value and name it as you wish makes them a universal tool.

 <!-- todo: write: functions are separated with commas -->